Michaelangel007/apple2_hgr_font_tutorial/README.md

 And with any luck you should see the at sign `@` in the top-left.

 ![Screenshot 8](pics/hgrfont_08.png?raw=true)

+If you are using AppleWin, you can enter these symbols into the debugger to make the disassembly more readable.
+Press `F7`, then type in (paste with `Ctrl-V`):

+    sym HgrLo = E5
+    sym HgrHi = E6
+    sym TmpLo = F5
+    sym TmpHi = F6
+    sym DrawChar    = 0300
+    sym _DrawChar   = 0352
+    sym _LoadFont   = 0354
+    sym HgrToTmpPtr = 0366
+    sym Font        = 6000
+    352L

+When you are done with the debugger, press `F7` to return to emulator.

 ## X Cursor Position